 I make a decent portion of my income from affiliate marketing.
-Photography gear guides, tripod comparisons, and even photography tutorials.
+Photography gear guides, tripod comparisons, camera bag reviews, even photography tutorials.
 I’m not promoting stuff I don’t use or believe in, only products that I actually love.

 You can share these affiliate links on YouTube, Instagram, or your own photography blog which will generate a small commission off each sale.

 The more useful your content is, the more it gets shared, and the more people will click on your links.
 When more people click your links, the more you earn.
 Everyone wins!

 Lots of companies offer affiliate marketing partnerships.
 Some good photography related ones include: